Use this unit of study to give your students practice determining point of view in reading.

 - Read the other version of the fairy tale in The Other Side of the Story.
 Have the students identify if the story is from the first or third person.
 Have them support how they know.
 As in the step above, have them point out the “bad guy” and the “good guy”.

 - Now that they have read the two versions of the story have them think about and answer this question:

 - How do the different points of views in the two versions of the fairy tale change how we see the characters?

-- Writing Activity: Have the students pick a different fairy tale.
+Writing Activity: Have the students pick a different fairy tale.
 Have them read the traditional version.
 From there, have them choose a character from the fairy tale and write the fairy tale from that character’s point of view.
 You may want to model this process with the students by working together on brainstorming.
-We have included a graphic organizer to be used for planning.
+You will find a graphic organizer for planning.

 Have students complete an end of unit project/activity to show their understanding of point of view (first and third person, how the point of view affects the story…).
 Some possible projects/activities: